 Senior Information Technology (IT) Auditor Salary

-An average Senior Information Technology Auditor in the United States can expect to take home roughly $85K per year.
-Total cash earnings of Senior Information Technology Auditors range from $70K on the low end to $116K on the high end; the final amount can include bonuses and profit sharing proceeds that occasionally exceed $13K and $6K, respectively.
-The most important factor affecting compensation for this group is residence, followed by the company and experience level.
-Medical benefits are awarded to almost all, and a large number earn dental coverage.
+For Senior Information Technology Auditors, annual average wages total $85K per year.
+Total cash earnings of Senior Information Technology Auditors range from $71K on the low end to $115K on the high end; the final amount can include bonuses and profit sharing proceeds that occasionally exceed $13K and $6K, respectively.
+Location is the main element affecting pay for this group — the company and tenure are driving factors as well.
 Work is enjoyable for Senior Information Technology Auditors, who typically claim high levels of job satisfaction.
-This overview is based on answers to PayScale's salary questionnaire.
+Almost all enjoy medical while a large number get dental coverage.
+Vision coverage is also available to a fair number.
+Most Senior Information Technology Auditors survey respondents are men (79 percent).
+This snapshot results from replies to PayScale's salary survey.

 Job Description for Senior Information Technology (IT) Auditor